Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Abstract

 \section{Abstract}

 On March 2004, Anshel, Anshel, Goldfeld, and Lem\-ieux introduced the \emph{Algebraic Eraser} scheme for key agreement over an insecure channel, using a novel hybrid of infinite and finite noncommutative groups.
 They also introduced the \emph{Colored Burau Key Agreement Protocol (CBKAP)}, a concrete realization of this scheme.
-CBKAP resisted cryptanalysis for four years.

-We present general, efficient algorithms, which extract the sha\-red key out of the public information provided by CBKAP.
-These algorithms are successful for all sizes of the security parameters, assuming that the keys are chosen with standard distributions.
+We present general, efficient heuristic algorithms, which extract the shared key out of the public information provided by CBKAP.
+These algorithms are, according to heuristic reasoning and according to massive experiments, successful for all sizes of the security parameters, assuming that the keys are chosen with standard distributions.

-Our methods come from probabilistic group theory, and have not been used before in cryptanalysis.
-In particular, we provide a simple and very efficient heuristic algorithm for finding short expressions of permutations as products of given random permutations.
-Our algorithm gives expressions of length $O(n^2\log n)$, in time $O(n^4\log n)$ and space $O(n^2\log n)$, and is the first practical one for $n\ge 256$.
+Our methods come from probabilistic group theory (permutation group actions and expander graphs).
+In particular, we provide a simple algorithm for finding short expressions of permutations in $S_n$, as products of given random permutations.
+Heuristically, our algorithm gives expressions of length $O(n^2\log n)$, in time and space $O(n^3)$.
+Moreover, this is provable from \emph{the Minimal Cycle Conjecture}, a simply stated hypothesis concerning the uniform distribution on $S_n$.
+Experiments show that the constants in these estimations are small.
+This is the first practical algorithm for this problem for $n\ge 256$.

 \emph{Remark.} \emph{Algebraic Eraser} is a trademark of SecureRF.
 The variant of CBKAP actually implemented by SecureRF uses proprietary distributions, and thus our results do not imply its vulnerability.